indrayan-mads/mads699/README.md

-# Did AI change how the government forecasts jobs?
+# Did AI change how jobs are forecast?

 The Bureau of Labor Statistics publishes ten-year employment projections for every occupation in the country, and it updates them every couple of years.
 One of those